Nom Nom Nom: Take a JUCY Camper Sydney to Melbourne Foodie Road Trip

 (image from The Gap)

 An hour ten from Glassrocks is the kind of coffee you’d drive an hour ten for.
-It doesn’t hurt that you can also rent a wet suit and board at the Gap, and hit Tathra’s surf break.
+It doesn’t hurt that you can also rent a wet suit and board at the Gap and hit Tathra’s surf break.

 If you’re really keen to meet and support the locals on this trip, also stop by the Tathra Beach Bowling Club.
-They have activities scheduled most days.
+They have activities scheduled on most days.
 If you’re passing September to November, the challenging Kangarutha Walking Track has the added reward of passing whales.
-Alternatively, there are plenty of less challenging ways to spy passing southern rights and humpbacks, too.
+Alternatively, there are plenty of less ardous ways to spy passing southern rights and humpbacks, too.

 Top up your caffeine buzz at The Waterfront Café when you pass through Merimbula.

 The Sapphire Coast route has a couple of incredible oyster stops to fill your esky with.
 Hmmm, Tathra Oysters or at the award-winning Broadwater Oysters in Pambula Lake?
 Both, we say!
-Pambula Lake, also offers Magical Oyster Tours that are as educational the local flora and fauna as they are about oysters.
+Pambula Lake also offers Magical Oyster Tours that are as educational about the local flora and fauna as they are about oysters.